PooriaT/spring_assessment/README.md

 ```
 ##### Apache Configuration

-Now, we need to provide `spring_assessment.conf` for the apache configuration as follows:
+Now, we need to provide `spring_assessment.conf` for the Apache configuration as follows:

 ```bash
 sudo nano /etc/apache2/sites-available/spring_assessment.conf